sharteeya/easy-ping-report/README.md

-# EZPing
+# Easy-ping-report
-EZPing is an experimental ping stablility testing tool build by Python.
+Easy-ping-report is an experimental ping stablility testing tool build by Python.

 The target is to make ping testing much more easier and make data visualization.